Islandora/islandora_scholar/README.md

 * (optional) links on Citation and Thesis objects to search for them in Google Scholar or your local discovery layer
 * Importers and populators to create objects based on DOIs, PMIDs, Endnote XML, or RIS files (see associated submodules)
 * Ability to embargo objects or datastreams permanently or with a time limit (see Scholar Embargo submodule)
-* Google Scholar-ready microdata in meta tags (see Islandora Google Scholar submodule)
+* Google Scholar-ready microdata in meta tags

 ## Requirements